Kia Soul EV review: range, battery & charging

 Kia Soul EV range

 Also provided is a three-pin cable that allows you to plug the car into the standard power sockets in your house.
-It’ll take some 30 hours or more to charge using this method, though, and even Kia describes it as an emergency backup solution only.
+Using a domestic three-pin socket – an emergency option for most buyers – takes 18 hours and 29 hours for the 39kWh and 64kWh cars respectively.

 - 1VerdictA quirky exterior design makes the Kia Soul EV an interesting left-field alternative to the more-practical Niro EV